Vanpool

 How is a vanpool paid for?

-Commute Options and CET provide a subsidy that comes from STIF funds.
-The remainder of the lease fee is paid for by the employer, employee group of riders, or some combination.
+Commute Options and CET provide a subsidy that comes from STIF funds that cover the entire cost of the vanpool.

 If the vanpool starts and ends in any other county: